jtakayama/makahiki/install/redhat_readme.txt

 The vi editor is installed by default, but any text editor can be used.

-In this file, look for lines similar to:
+In this file, add these lines at the top of the rule list:

-# "local" is for Unix domain socket connections only
-local   all             all                                     trust
+local   all             postgres                                trust local   all             makahiki                                trust

-Change the last field (in this case, "peer") to "trust", then save the file.

 WARNING:
 -------------------------------------------------------------------------------
-The "trust" setting lets local processes like Makahiki connect to the database server as the postgres user without authentication.
+The "trust" setting lets local processes like Makahiki or the postgres database user connect to the database server without authentication.
 This is useful for development, but not secure enough to use in a production instance of Makahiki.
 -------------------------------------------------------------------------------

 Restart the Postgresql server after editing the file: